KKKZOZ/KKKZOZ.github.io/content/posts/dev-operations.md

 Uv is an extremely fast Python package and project manager, written in Rust.

-- 🚀 A single tool to replace `pip`, `pip-tools`, `pipx`, `poetry`, `pyenv`, `twine`, `virtualenv`, and more.
-- ⚡️ 10-100x faster than `pip`.
-- 🐍 Installs and manages Python versions.
-- 🛠️ Runs and installs Python applications.
-- ❇️ Runs single-file scripts, with support for inline dependency metadata.
-- 🗂️ Provides comprehensive project management, with a universal lockfile.
-- 🔩 Includes a pip-compatible interface for a performance boost with a familiar CLI.
-- 🏢 Supports Cargo-style workspaces for scalable projects.
-- 💾 Disk-space efficient, with a global cache for dependency deduplication.
-- 🖥️ Supports macOS, Linux, and Windows.

 #### The pip interface

 - **Creating a virtual environment**